jamesbthomas/bsle_2018/src/README.md

 This directory houses the header files, source files, and test harness.

-## <FILE 1>
+## fts.c

-This entry is a placeholder for the first header/source file
+This file contains the main function and overall structure and control for the File Transfer Service module.

 ## /src/testharness